gsbdarc/rf_bootcamp_2025/docs/day1.md

 # {{ page.title }}

 Welcome to the first day of our journey!
 Today, we will cover the basics of our computing system the Yens.
 We'll start with logging in, understanding the file system, and learning how to navigate through it.
-We'll end with a hands on exercise which will help solify your understanding and get you comfortable with the system.
+We'll end with a hands on exercise which will help solidify your understanding and get you comfortable with the system.

 ## The Yens